 Besides these columns, I occasionally wrote infographic content.

-Since 2012, I have written or co-written the annual calendar available to members of the Friends of Canadian Broadcasting, an organization "whose mission is to defend and enhance the quality and quantity of Canadian programming in the Canadian audio-visual system."
+Between 2012 and 2020, I wrote or co-wrote the annual calendar available to members of the Friends of Canadian Broadcasting, an organization "whose mission is to defend and enhance the quality and quantity of Canadian programming in the Canadian audio-visual system."

 Excerpts from past calendars: